thinktecture/relayserver/Documentation/en/relayserver.md

   * A connection loss between connector and server happening when uploading a response to the RelayServer will now be logged.
   * Improved RabbitMQ handling to improve behaviour under very high load.
+  * Reduced the amount of database writes for ACK and heartbeat responses that update the last activity of a link.

 * Bug fixes